Skip to main content

 7.6 How action plans are followed up

-• How: Report, key trainer and individual referral or for cases to the Manual Handling team and through incident reports and claims.
+• How: report by key trainer and individual referral or for cases to the Manual Handling team and through incident reports and claims.

 • Who by: Manual Handling team.